 The truth is that we were created to be loved, accepted, and appreciated.
 Rejection is an anti-Christ spirit because it opposes the very nature that God created in us.
 Rejection starves a person from love and acceptance that they were designed to receive.
 The problem is that when we turn to others or even ourselves for that love and acceptance, we are setting ourselves up for failure and the damage of rejection.
 Only God can be trusted as the source of our identity.

 Self-rejection is another piece to this puzzle.
 Self-rejection is where a person rejects them self.
 They do not like who they are.
-This can often lead to self-hate, self-resentment, etc. It is often tied in with self-unforgiveness, if the person has made mistakes in their life which they deeply regret.
+This can often lead to self-hate, self-resentment, etc. It is often tied in with self-unforgiveness if the person has made mistakes in their life which they deeply regret.
 Just as it hurts when others reject us, it can do just as much damage when we reject ourselves.

 Then there’s perceived rejection, where a person receives something as rejection when it really isn’t.
 For example, “Why is that person not coming over here to talk to me?”
-When the person may not be trying to reject you, but just feel shy at the time in stepping out and meeting you (or anybody else for that matter).
-People who have spirits of rejection can have a tenancy to receive perceived rejection, because the purpose of a spirit of rejection is to make us feel rejected.
+When the person may not be trying to reject you, but just feel shy at the time of stepping out and meeting you (or anybody else for that matter).
+People who have spirits of rejection can have a tenancy to receive a perceived rejection because the purpose of a spirit of rejection is to make us feel rejected.